admindojo/admindojo-website/docs/intro_gettingstarted.md

 title: Getting started
 ---

-## Admindojo?
+## about adminDōjō

-admindojo provides an easy to setup enviroment to train real-world Linux administration tasks in preconfigured VirtualMachines.
+adminDōjō provides an easy to setup enviroment to train real-world Linux administration tasks in preconfigured VirtualMachines.

 Each training contains a real-world scenario and in-depth explanations.
 After completing a scenario, it gets verified and rated by the Testing Framework InSpec - this way you know exactly if you implemented best-practices.

-Since Gamification can help motivating yourself, admindojo also measures the time you needed and calculates a score for each scenario.
+Since Gamification can help motivating yourself, adminDōjō also measures the time you needed and calculates a score for each scenario.

-**admindojo is not just a simulation**! admindojo uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!
+**adminDōjō is not just a simulation**!

+adminDōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!

-## How?
+## Getting started

+1. Install required tools
-1. Choose a training on the left
+2. Choose a training on the left
+3. Start the preconfigured VM
-2. read the objectives and implement them
+4. Read the objectives and implement them
-3. read the detailed explanations for in-depth information or hints
-4. run `admindojo check ` to verify your solution
+5. Run `admindojo check ` to verify your solution

-## Requirements
+### Requirements
 - Windows, Mac, Linux
 - 10-20GB HDD for VMs
 - 1-2GB RAM for VMs
 - Internet connection to download VMs (~500MB once + 50-100MB per training)
 - Due to the usage of VirtualBox, you can't run Docker or Hyper-V in parallel with VirtualBox.
 See [Vagrants documentation](https://www.vagrantup.com/docs/installation/)

-### Install Requirements
+### Install required tools
-admindojo utilizes the third-party tools Virtualbox and Vagrant:
+adminDōjō utilizes the third-party tools Virtualbox and Vagrant:

 1. [install VirtualBox](https://www.virtualbox.org/)
 2. [install Vagrant](https://www.vagrantup.com/downloads.html)
 3. [install git](https://git-scm.com/downloads)

-## Usage

-1. Clone training-repository `git clone https://github.com/admindojo/admindojo-training.git`
+4. Clone training-repository `git clone https://github.com/admindojo/admindojo-training.git`
     - it is also possible to just [download the trainings](https://github.com/admindojo/admindojo-training/archive/master.zip) - but git provides easier updates via `git pull`

+### Start training
+1. Open a Powershell(Windows) or Terminal(Mac&Linux)
 2. Change into cloned repository
 3. Change to a training directory
     - e.g. `cd webserver-apache-basic-1-ub18`